Kiyoshika/terminal-markup-language/tmlspec.md

   * default value: `false`
 * `newline` - determine whether to add a newline after the input box
   * default value: `true`
-* `multiline` - allow multiline input (note that this disables the enter/return key from triggering the callback and will have to use a button instead)
-  * default value: `false`

 **Examples:**